 In classic dropshipping, the German manufacturer or supplier sends the goods directly to the end customer in France and is therefore the first link in the chain transaction.
 Since the end customer is based in Europe and the shipment crosses national borders, this delivery is considered an intra-community shipment and therefore tax-free.
 The invoice from the supplier to the dropshipper, therefore, also does not contain any VAT and the dropshipper cannot deduct input tax.

 Now the second link, the dropshipper, comes into play as a middleman.
 He is also formally considered a supplier in chain transactions – as the supplier of the invoice.
 Since this is a chain transaction, the delivery threshold regulation does not apply here.
 The invoice to the end customer should therefore immediately include the French VAT rate of 20%.
+Therefore the dropshipper must VAT register in France.

-Example 5: VAT for dropshipping with delivery from abroad
+Scenario 4: VAT for dropshipping with delivery from abroad

 VAT rates in Europe